Kepler1647b/LGNet/README.md

 The trained checkpoints are saved in /ckpt, 5 files derived from 5-fold cross validation.

 ### Evaluation
 Various files for evaluation of single fold, ensemble 5 folds for multicenter datasets and proof-of concept dataset are available.
-Here is an instance for ensembled multicenter dataset evaluation.
+Here is an instance for ensemble multicenter dataset evaluation.
 ```
 python test_multicenter_ensemble.py --ModelPath './Model' --DataPath './multicenter1' --ResultPath './result' --DeviceId '0,1' --Model resnet50
 ```